-Solder the TOP RIGHT pad of the Hope RF module to the board.
+Solder the BOTTOM LEFT pad of the Hope RF module to the board.
 Make sure that the board is properly positioned after you solder this joint; it it moves, heat up the solder joint and move the board slightly so that it is properly positioned.
 Wait 30 seconds after soldering before continuing.

 Stick a round toothpick in the hole in the middle of the solder pad marked ANT.
 This is to prevent any solder from getting into the hole.
-Solder the BOTTOM LEFT pad of the Hope RF module to the board, this is the one next to the ANT terminal.
+Solder the TOP RIGHT pad of the Hope RF module to the board, this is the one next to the ANT terminal.
 Wait 30 seconds, then remove the toothpick.

-Solder the remaining pads to the board, waiting 30 seconds between pads to prevent the module from overheating.
+Solder the remaining pads on the BOTTOM side to the board, waiting 30 seconds between pads to prevent the module from overheating.
 If you inserted resistor leads into the holes to line them up, be sure to remove them before soldering.
+DO NOT solder the pad next to the ANT marking, that you put the toothpick into... you'll solder that when you add the antenna.